|

 and the likes of the Birthday Party and The

-Smiths had played there too - but by 1986 live music was
+Smiths had played there too - but by 1986 live

-that starting some club nights was a last resort; at that time having
+nights was a last resort; at that time having DJs

-DJs playing was so much cheaper than booking bands. |
+playing was so much cheaper than booking bands. |

 I

-was invited to launch a Thursday ‘Temperance Club’
+was invited to launch a Thursday ‘Temperance

-night in May 1986.
-The first night five hundred people came in,
+Club’ night in May 1986.
+The first night

-which was pitiful in the context of what went on later, but it was
+the context of what went on later, but it was enough,

-By the end of 1986 my DJing was deemed a success and I was given
+well.
+By the end of 1986 my DJing was deemed a success

-a pay rise; £110, for two nights work.
-I wasn’t looking
+and I was given a pay rise; £110, for two nights

-to make money out of this DJing lark; I might even have done it
+this DJing lark; I might even have done it for nowt,

-for nowt, if they’d asked. |
+if they’d asked. |

 There

 was no plan.
-No-one got round a table to mastermind the perfect
+No-one got round a table to mastermind

-strategy to ensure we were playing the right records to win ourselves
+the perfect strategy to ensure we were playing the

-a place in music history.
-We were DJs who understood the people
+We were DJs who understood the people in the queue,

-in the queue, and we played what we liked.
+and we played what we liked.
 On Thursdays I played

-hip hop, New Order, The Smiths,
+hip hop, New Order, The Smiths, The

-The Stooges, and Public Enemy.
+Stooges, and Public Enemy.
+Saturdays were

-Saturdays were more funky, then housey.
-Mike Pickering
+more funky, then housey.
+Mike Pickering had

-had already been joined by DJ Graeme Park and ‘Nude’
+already been joined by DJ Graeme Park and ‘Nude’

 was already legendary. |